 All publications of the Council are reviewed by external experts (‘peer reviewed’) before they are published.
-The Working Party, made up of members from a number of different fields (for example, science, medicine, law and philosophy), identifies between six and ten individuals who have a range of expertise relevant to the topic under consideration.
+The working group, made up of members from a number of different fields (for example, science, medicine, law and philosophy), identifies between six and ten individuals who have a range of expertise relevant to the topic under consideration.
 The Council then invites the reviewers to comment on an early draft of the report.
-The responses of the reviewers are discussed by the Working Party and the draft is re-worked in the light of the comments received.
+The responses of the reviewers are discussed by the working group and the draft is re-worked in the light of the comments received.

 Reproduced below is the standard set of questions that peer reviewers are asked to consider when evaluating the report.
 These questions will usually be modified for particular reports, or new questions may be added.